zio/zio/docs/reference/core/cause.md

 When we are doing parallel computation, the effect can fail for more than one reason.
 If we are doing two things at once and both of them fail then we actually have two errors.
 So, the `Both` cause stores the composition of two parallel causes.

-For example, if we run two parallel fibers with `zipPar` and all of them fail, so their causes will be encoded with `Both`:
+For example, if we run two parallel fibers with `zipPar` and all of them fail, their causes will be encoded with `Both`:

 ```scala mdoc:compile-only
 import zio._